Kaiāwhina - Kōhatu (ROCC Programme)

 • Education & Employment (Mātauranga): Assist Māori learners and their whānau in reconnecting with education through personalised learning plans and vocational pathways.

-Mōu | About you
+Mōu | About You

 To be successful in this role, you will need: